hpc-uk/build-instructions/libmatheval/Cirrus_1.1.11_gcc6.md

 tests, i.e. without Guile.**

 libmatheval is used for PLUMED 2.4 and earlier (http://www.plumed.org).
-PLUMED 2.5 (released in 2018) and later does not need libmatheval.
+PLUMED 2.5 (released in 2018) and later do not need libmatheval.

 libmatheval is a small library with few dependencies but it uses Guile